schellingerhout/schellingerhout.github.io/_posts/2017-08-03-udacity_machlearn1.md

 ### Readin in Excel Files

 Saving as csv.
-Pretty much what you should know from the [Kaggle Titanic tutorial follow-along] ({{ site.baseurl }}{% post_url 2017-07-31-datacamp-kaggle-tutorial %}).
+Pretty much what you should know from the [Kaggle Titanic tutorial follow-along]({{ site.baseurl }}{% post_url 2017-07-31-datacamp-kaggle-tutorial %}).
 R-Studio has the ability to bring in Excel files directly if you select that from the "Import Dataset" menu (using the `readxl` package).
 Also, note that csv is also included under the "Import Dataset".
 In that case the `read_csv` package will be used to read the csv, that package has a slightly different syntax than the built in `read.csv`

 ### Conclusion
 This course is just OK.
 I already knew how linear regression worked, but maybe you found value in this course